aerickson/ansible_copy_bug/README.md

 # Overview

-The file and template modules fail to overwrite hard-linked files.
+The copy and template modules fail to overwrite hard-linked files.

 See https://github.com/ansible/ansible/issues/10834.

-This repo demonstrates the file module issue.
-Gists are provided for the template issue.
+This repo demonstrates both issues.

 # Running